Why to Move to Dallas

 What is the economy like in Dallas?

 With a 4.9% unemployment rate and a projected 1.5 million jobs to be added by 2040, Dallas is one of the most popular destinations for job seekers.
+Over 90,000 people moved to Dallas in 2016 alone.
 Many of these people are young professionals settling down into their careers.

-Dallas boasts a very reasonable cost of living, particularly in comparison to other major cities like Los Angeles, Chicago and New York.
+Dallas boasts a very reasonable cost of living, particularly in comparison to other major cities like LA and NYC.
 Homes can be found on fairly large lots and the cost of building isn’t as high.
-Renting is also a popular housing choice for residents, with apartment rentals averaging $1,550 per month.
+Renting is also a popular housing choice for residents, with apartment rentals averaging $1,500 per month.
 The affordable housing cost coupled with the promising career growth has people flocking to the metro area by the thousands.

 Dallas is also home to multiple Fortune 500 companies.
 24 Fortune 500 company headquarters based in Texas can be found in metro Dallas, including American Airlines and Texas Instruments.
 In fact, DFW is home to more Fortune 10 company headquarters than any other region in the world, including Exxon Mobil, AT&T, and McKesson.
 Each year, Millennials flock to Dallas to join its major industries: technology, energy, finance, aerospace and more.
 The film industry in particular is responsible for over 90,000 jobs in the state.